ukaea/PROCESS/documentation/proc-pages/fusion-devices/stellarator.md

 `isthtr = 3` : neutral beam injection

 The value of variable `pheat` determines the actual amount of auxiliary heating power (in Watts) to be applied to the plasma.
 This variable may be used as an iteration variable (no. 11).
-Switch `ignite` may be used if necessary.
+Switch `i_ignited` may be used if necessary.

 ### Divertor